 - Mt Beauty District Hospital

-The names of the hospitals site have been shortened for ease of use to;
+The names of the hospitals site have been shortened for ease of use on the website to;

 - Bright Hospital